mtov/engsoftmoderna/en/chapter1.md

 ```{=latex}
 \begin{esmbox}
 ```
-**Real World Insight:** There are many software failures that have had serious financial and human consequences.
-A prominent example is the 1996 explosion of French rocket Ariane 5 shortly after its launch from Kourou, French Guiana.
-About 30 seconds after the launch, the rocket exploded thanks to an unexpected behavior of one of its onboard systems.
+**Real World Insight:** There are many software failures that had serious financial and human consequences.
+A prominent example is the 1996 explosion of French rocket Ariane 5 shortly after its launch from Kourou, in the French Guiana.
+About 30 seconds after the launch, the rocket exploded due to an unexpected behavior of one of its onboard systems.
 This resulted in a financial loss of approximately half a billion dollars.
-Curiously, the defect that caused the failure was minor, specific, and confined only to a few lines of an ADA code (which is a programming language extensively used in military and space software development).
+Curiously, the defect that caused the failure was confined to a few lines of an ADA function (which is a programming language widely used in military and space software development).
 The defective lines were responsible for converting a 64-bit floating-point value to a 16-bit integer.
-During testing and likely previous rocket launches, the conversion always succeeded––the real number always fit into an integer.
-However, on the fatal launch day, an untested condition required the conversion of a larger real number than the largest 16-bit integer could accommodate.
+During testing and likely previous Ariane launches, the conversion always succeeded––the real number always fit into an integer.
+However, on the fatal launch day, a previously untested condition required the conversion of a larger real number than the largest 16-bit integer could accommodate.
 This generated an erroneous result, causing the rocket's control system to malfunction and subsequently result in its explosion.
 ```{=latex}
 \end{esmbox}
 ```

 ### Software Maintenance and Evolution

 \index{Software Maintenance}
 Software systems, like traditional engineering systems, require maintenance.
-In this book we categorize the types of maintenance that may need to be carried out on a software system into **corrective**, **preventive**, **adaptive**, **refactoring**, and **evolutionary**.
+In this book, we categorize the types of maintenance that can be performed in software systems into the following
+categories: **corrective**, **preventive**, **adaptive**, **refactoring**, and **evolutionary**.

 \index{Software Maintenance!Corrective}
+\index{Software Maintenance!Preventive}
 Corrective maintenance aims to address bugs reported by users or other developers.

-\index{Software Maintenance!Preventive}
-Preventive maintenance, on the other hand, focuses on addressing latent bugs in the code that haven’t yet caused noticeable failures for the system's users.
+Preventive maintenance, on the other hand, focuses on addressing latent bugs in the code that haven’t yet caused failures observed by the users.

 \index{Millennium Bug}
 ```{=latex}
 \begin{esmbox}
 ```
-**Real World Insight**: An example of preventive maintenance can be seen in the actions taken by many companies before the turn of the millennium, from 1999 to 2000.
-At this time, a significant number of software applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-AA format.
+**Real World Insight**: An example of preventive maintenance are the actions taken by many companies before the turn of the millennium, from 1999 to 2000.
+At this time, a significant number of applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-AA format.
 This led to concerns that date operations in the year 2000 and beyond could produce incorrect results.
 For instance, the calculation 00 - 99 might return an unexpected result.
-To prevent this, companies created special task groups to convert all date values in their systems to the DD-MM-YYYY format, an action that was a prime example of preventive maintenance.
+To prevent this, companies created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was a prime example of preventive maintenance.
 ```{=latex}
 \end{esmbox}
 ```